If you’re planning a trip Down Under you’re going to want to put as many of these things to do in Australia as you can

 Here you can find towering forests of gum trees, rivers, waterfalls, canyons, and immense valleys that look like they have never been infiltrated by a human.

-If you’re yearning to immerse yourself in nature without venturing too far from civilization, the Blue Mountains are ideal.
+If you’re yearning to immerse yourself in nature without venturing too far from civilization, the Blue Mountains National Park is ideal.

-It only takes about an hour by local train to travel as a day trip from Sydney to Katoomba, one of the main towns in the mountain range.
+It only takes about an hour by local train to travel as a day trip from Sydney to Katoomba, one of the main towns in the Blue Mountains.

 From here you can go on hikes, visit waterfalls, or camp in the wilderness.

 Dare-devils can also try more extremes activities like waterfall rappelling or rock-climbing.